Sale, Victoria: Sports

-Sale United Football Club enters teams in the Gippsland Soccer League (GSL) competitions.
-Sale United FC was formed as the Sale City Soccer Club in 1974.
-It has remained in the Gippsland competition each year since the Club's first season and has had a number of promotions and relegations during the term.
-Sale United is the only recognised soccer club in the Shire, but this was always the case.
-Representative clubs from Yarram, Bundalaguah, and the RAAF East Sale base also competed in the GSL.

 The city is the home to two field hockey clubs in the East Gippsland Hockey Association.
 The Sale Hockey Club fields teams in juniors mixed under 13s, under 15s, and under 18s along with two women's teams, the Sale Cygnets and the Sale Swans, along with one open team.
 The under 18s and open teams were champions in the 2008 season.
 The Wurruk Greyhounds are the Sale district's second hockey team, located in the satellite town Wurruk.

 Sale has a horse racing club, the Sale Turf Club, which schedules around 21 race meetings a year including the Sale Cup meeting in October.

 The Sale Greyhound Racing Club holds regular greyhound racing meetings at the Sale Showgrounds.
 The Showgrounds hosted the first meeting on 6 February 1936 with newer tracks built in 1963 and 1982.

-Golfers play at the course of the Sale Golf Club on Longford-Rosedale Road in neighbouring Longford.
+Golfers play at the course of the Sale Golf Club on Longford–Rosedale Road in neighbouring Longford.

 Sale is also home to a baseball club whose baseball diamonds are located at Stephenson Park.

 There are both junior and senior teams competing in the Latrobe Valley Baseball Association.

-Sale is also home to the Sale City Rollers who are the region's first amateur Co-ed flat track roller derby league and are located at the Henebery Pavilion at the Sale Showgrounds.
+Religion

+Several Churches serve the Sale community including Catholic, Anglican, FIEC, Presbyterian, and Uniting.
+According to the 2021 census, the most common responses for religion in Sale (Urban Centres and Localities) were no religion 38.8%, Catholic 20.5%, Anglican 13.7%, Uniting Church 3.3%, and Unstated 6.9%.
+Overall, in 2016, 46.6% of the population nominated a religion, and 45.8% said they had no religion, compared with 43.8% and 45.7% respectively for Wellington Shire.